 Cambridge Institute of Allied Health & Technology’s Diagnostic Medical Sonography (DMS) Program’s Atlanta Campus student leaders will be volunteering and reaching out to the community once again at the annual “Spring into Healthy Living” Health Fair in the first quarter of 2016, which is sponsored by the Southern Regional Medical Center Foundation in Jonesboro, Georgia.
 This event allows students to participate in offering free health screens to the community by assisting in screening services such as blood pressure monitoring, adult and pediatric EKG’s and Ankle Brachial Indices (ABI’s) which is a beneficial screening tool in detecting lower extremity arterial disease that often affects seniors and diabetic patients.

 Recent Cambridge News, Articles & Blog

-- Is Medical Billing and Coding Right for Me?
+- Is a Career as a Medical Assistant in Miami Right for Me?

 - How Hard Is a Data & Project Management Career?

 - How to Get an Entry-Level Job in Computer Networking

 - What Skills Are Needed for a Job in Cyber Security?

 - How Relevant Will Cyber Security Jobs Be in 10 Years?

 - 5 Reasons to Pursue a Career in Cyber & Network Security